 Solo Travel in Aruba

 Aruba is one of the safest Caribbean islands and travelling solo in Aruba is so easy for women.
+That's why we've given it 5 out of 5 stars.
 Not only is the country open minded and extremely tolerant but they are also very supportive of women.
 They have dedicated events for ladies including golf lessons and wine seminars and even going out alone at night is perfectly safe here with dinner shows, bars, live music, party cruises and party buses.
 You will never be alone here, unless you really want to be of course.

 Aruba is by far one of our favourite Caribbean islands because it truly has everything that you need.
 There are so many reasons that it’s one of the most popular countries and attracts many visitors from Europe and the U.S. Although Aruba still has ties with the Netherlands, it remains its own country and is culturally diverse with 96 different nationalities.